rallyb13/lobby-game/README.md

 To deploy with FTP:
 * npm run build
-* move index.html, index.js, and images dir to server
+* move contents of public directory to server

 The logic of the lobbying game (Quid) is as follows: